MuhammadMusaab-UlHaq/dsa_sem_proj/README.md

+Since some functionality of the semester project is provided through APIs (for the GUI purpose and elevation data).
+The API has not been commited to the repo for security reasons.
+It is advised to run the project from the zip file, rather than the github repo.
+The github repo can be found here: https://github.com/MuhammadMusaab-UlHaq/dsa_sem_proj

 # 🌸 NUST Navigation System

 A CLI-based navigation app for NUST campus and Islamabad.
 Built for our DSA semester project.